SkafteNicki/dtu_mlops/s1_development_environment/README.md

 </div>

-Today we start our journey into the world of machine learning operations (MLOps).
-However, before we can get started, we need to make sure that you have a basic understanding of a couple of topics, as we will be using these throughout the course.
-In particular, today is all about getting set up with a proper development environment that can support your journey.
-Most of you probably already have experience with these topics, and it will be mostly review.
+Today, we begin our exploration of machine learning operations (MLOps).
+Before diving in, we need to ensure a basic understanding of several key topics that we'll use throughout the course.
+This session focuses on setting up a suitable development environment.
+Many of you likely have prior experience with these topics, so this will primarily serve as a review.

-The reason we are starting here is that many students are missing very basic skills that are never taught but are just expected to be picked up on your own.
-This session will only cover the most basic skills to get you started on your development journey.
-If you wish to learn more about basic computer science skills in general, we highly recommend that you check out [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) course from MIT.
+We're starting here because many students lack fundamental skills that are often assumed but not explicitly taught.
+This session covers the essential skills to begin your MLOps journey.
+For a broader overview of computer science fundamentals, we recommend [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) from MIT.

 !!! tip "Learning objectives"